FLPP preparing for Europe's next-generation launcher

 While technology maturation increases individual technology readiness levels, it becomes necessary to integrate different technologies on a single platform to address critical system integration competence and predevelop candidate systems.

 This can raise the Integration Readiness Level (IRL), where IRL 4 is considered to be the adequate level to mitigate risks before entering in a firm development.

 The TDVP establishes the link between system, demonstrators and technologies and ensures consistency between these three elements using:

 - Top-down approach: system concepts define the technical requirements for technologies.

 - Bottom-up approach: system concepts benefit from promising technology maturation.

-The plan also highlights how some technologies could be used for several NGL configurations.
+The plan also highlights how some technologies could be shared by several launch vehicles.

-Technologies and demonstrators cover the traditional domains necessary for space transportation systems, in particular:
+Technologies and demonstrators cover three major domains of space transportation:

 - System: to elaborate detailed requirements and assess competitiveness using the launcher system studies and strategic analysis.